“Why do people respect the package rather than the man?”

 “I did them a favor, too.
 Who would want Kevin Buckley as a father?
 A crocodile would’ve been an improvement.”

 I heard Beau heave a sigh.
 “You are such a grumpy asshole sometimes.”

 “I never said I wasn’t.”
 I cut him a glance as he came to stand at my shoulder, leveling me with one of his I’m disappointed in you looks.
 I swallowed thickly, determined to remain unaffected.
 He would not talk me into this.
 I would not cave under Beau Winston’s do-gooder pressure.
 Not this time.

 I turned the engine.
 In my peripheral vision, I saw him cross his arms, and my throat worked again.
 Forget this.
 I should ask Patty to come fishing on Wednesdays instead of Beau.
 On the one hand, she didn’t know how to fish.
 On the other hand, since we’d broken up and become friends, she never pushed me to do pointless shit out of some misplaced, do-gooder instinct.

 “You got to do the right thing,” he said, quiet and certain.

 I scowled.
 “Why can’t you let things alone?”

 “I leave you alone plenty and you know it.”

 That was true.
-I’d know Beau for over twenty years and he rarely asked me for anything.
+I’d known Beau for over twenty years and he rarely asked me for anything.
 I could count the number of times he’d asked me to do something altruistic on one hand, and he’d always been right to ask.
-The most recent example had been when he asked me to give his brother Jethro a chance to do some carpentry work at the club, a simple favor that had turned out to be one of the best business decisions of my life.
+The most recent example had been years ago when he asked me to give his brother Jethro a chance to do some carpentry work at the club, a simple favor that had turned out to be one of the best business decisions of my life.